log2timeline/l2tdocs/process/Style-guide.md

 variations and expansion spelled out in the sections below.

 ## Compatibility
 All new log2timeline code should be compatible with both Python 3.4+ and Python 2.7+.
-The [Python 3 Guide](Python-3-Guide) has some more detail about compatibility issues, and the pylint configuration will also flag some issues.

 ## Indentation

-* Indent your code blocks with 2 spaces (not 4 as in the style guide).
+* Indent your code blocks with 2 spaces (not 4 as in the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)).
-* In the case of a hanging indent, use four spaces (according to the style guide).
+* In the case of a hanging indent, use four spaces.

 ## Naming